%20(1).jpg)

 A good payment acceptance rate benchmark is around 80% or higher, so the above example would be considered healthy.
 If your rate is consistently lower than 80%, you need to think about what factors might be impacting acceptance so you can take steps to improve it.

-Your payment acceptance rate is important because it measures the success of your business’s payment processing capabilities.
+Your payment acceptance rate is important because it measures the success of your payment processing.
+If the technology isn't working as it should, you're losing revenue – and turning off customers.

 Many factors influence your payment acceptance rate, some within and some outside of your control.
 Understanding them is the first step towards solving any issues.